The Role of the Worker Bee

 What is the main difference between a queen and worker bee?

-No, an adult female worker can not become the queen.
-Very young female larvae however can develop into new queens.
+No, a worker bee can not become a queen.
+Only very young female larvae can be fed to develop into new queens.

 Do workers bees make honey?